Need pest help? Save $50 on your first recurring service today with code GET50

 Order Chiroptera

 Occasionally a bat ventures into the living space of one’s home.
 Should that happen, try to keep the bat inside one room by closing the room door and opening all windows in the room so the bat can exit.
-If the bat doesn’t exit, contact a bat removal specialist to remove the animal.
+If the bat doesn’t exit, contact a bat removal specialist from Orkin to remove the animal.
+Remember, never try to handle a live bat without protective equipment – leave that to the professionals.
+Bats are also protected under federal and state laws and can lead to fines for killing or removing protected species of bats.

 Bat prevention and exclusion is usually a job best handled by a Pest Management Professional or Animal Control Specialist.